federicocasabianca/.cursor-tutor/in_app_feedback/in_app_feedback_summary_template.md

 **Period:** [Start date] - [End date]
 **Channel:** in_app_feedback

+**Channel context:** This Slack channel is fed only by specific in‑app feedback events and is therefore **heavily skewed towards negative sentiment**:

+- **FEEDBACK_TYPE: Account Deletion Request**
+- **Negative feedback:** users selecting the `:(` emoji in the in‑app feedback widget
+- **Positive feedback:** users selecting the `:)` emoji in the in‑app feedback widget (typically a minority of events)

+As a result, **most messages in this channel are either account deletion requests or negative feedback**, and the statistics below should not be interpreted as representative of overall user sentiment.

 ## Total Messages

 **Total feedback messages:** [Number] messages (excluding channel join/leave events and team member messages)